Champaign County Circuit Court

 Law Library staff are not authorized to make copies, print documents, or provide access to the secure areas of the courthouse for anyone, including attorneys.

-- The Law Library Computer is accessible on a first-come, first-serve basis and is limited to legal research.
-Use of the Computer by Library Personnel has top priority.
-Internet access and word processing are not allowed on the Law Library Computer.
+- The Law Library computer is accessible on a first-come, first-served basis and is limited to legal research.
+Use of the computer by library personnel has top priority.
+Internet access and word processing are not allowed on the law library computer.